This section provides information about the following topics regarding overpayments:

 Communication About Overpayments

-CMS' RDS Center may send the following emails regarding overpayments to the Plan Sponsor's Authorized Representative, Account Manager, and Designees with Appeal privileges:
+CMS' RDS Center and J.P.
+Morgan Chase (the RDS payment processor) will send overpayment emails to the Plan Sponsor's Authorized Representative, Account Manager, and Designees with Appeal privileges in the following scenarios:

-• Overpayment Notification Email - informs the Plan Sponsor that an overpayment has occurred
+- Overpayment Notification – informs the Plan Sponsor that an overpayment has occurred

-• Refund Notification Email - informs the Plan Sponsor of a refund
+- Refund Notification - informs the Plan Sponsor of a refund

 Note: Any requests for assistance regarding overpayments should be directed to CMS' RDS Center.